4 Things Everyone Does Wrong with Passwords

 Let's say you use a variant of the account's name as a password.
 For example, you may choose MyF@ceb00k! for Facebook.
 Or maybe you use a combination of your family birth dates.
 Or perhaps RedSox2004 to commemorate the year your favorite team broke the curse of the Bambino.

-You might think your password is pretty random, and might never be guessed—but you’d be wrong.
+As you can see, you might think your password is pretty random, and might never be guessed — but you'd be wrong.
 Here are four types of password mistakes that a hacker is going to have a super easy time exploiting.